The U.S. bond market may be good for a lot of things. Passive investing may not be one of them.

 The Bloomberg U.S. Aggregate Bond Index doesn’t reflect the full investment opportunity setDespite its 9,000 bonds, 97.5% of the commonly used U.S. bond index Bloomberg U.S. Aggregate Bond Index is composed of only four types of debt: U.S. Government, U.S. Government related, U.S. Agency Mortgage, and high-quality U.S. Corporate debt (as of December 31, 2014).
 Bloomberg U.S. Aggregate Bond Index – breakdown by debt type Admittedly, these four types of debt account for the largest portion of the overall U.S. bond market.
 But, they don’t represent the full opportunity set that is available to U.S. bond investors.
-For example, an investor passively replicating the Barclays U.S. Aggregate Bond Index would miss out on the opportunity to invest in riskier non-agency mortgages, high yield corporate bonds, bank loans, floating rate bonds, municipal bonds and TIPs among others.
+For example, an investor passively replicating the Bloomberg U.S. Aggregate Bond Index would miss out on the opportunity to invest in riskier non-agency mortgages, high yield corporate bonds, bank loans, floating rate bonds, municipal bonds and TIPs among others.
 In the current low interest rate environment, these additional sectors offer investors some of the yield potential many have been seeking – although of course some of these sectors may come with increased risks, such as interest rate and default risk.

 Beware the current relative riskiness of the Bloomberg U.S. Aggregate Bond IndexFinally, as a result of the prolonged low U.S. interest rate environment, the yield on the Bloomberg U.S. Aggregate Bond Index has decreased while at the same time duration (interest rate sensitivity) has extended as a result of the flat shape of the yield curve.
-Thus, a passive investment option based on the Barclays U.S. Aggregate Bond Index would likely be more sensitive to interest rate increases and less attractive in terms of yield income than in the past.
+Thus, a passive investment option based on the Bloomberg U.S. Aggregate Bond Index would likely be more sensitive to interest rate increases and less attractive in terms of yield income than in the past.

-Source: Barclays Live.
+Source: Bloomberg Live.
 Data as of 12/31/14.

 In conclusion, when given the choice between active and passive investing strategies for the fixed income portion of a client’s portfolio, it is important to understand the implications of that decision.
 At Russell, we believe the levers available to active managers relative to passive alternatives in broad market fixed income provide a more sensible bond allocation for long-term investors.
 As with any investment, fees, risks and return potential should be taken into account before making a decision.

 The bottom linePassive investing through index replication may have a place in certain asset classes.
 But at Russell we don’t think a passive approach makes sense for broad market fixed income exposure.
-This is in part due to technical index construction constraints and in part due to the current market environment, which has made a passive allocation to the Barclays U.S. Aggregate Bond Index less appealing.
+This is in part due to technical index construction constraints and in part due to the current market environment, which has made a passive allocation to the Bloomberg U.S. Aggregate Bond Index less appealing.
 Passive bond investors beware!